 HP has recently taken the decision to lock its BIOS updates behind a warranty wall: if you don’t have a warranty, you can’t get BIOS updates.
-That’s not very nice, so it’s a good job that someone has uploaded a pre-modified BIOS to an anonymous file-sharing site.
+That’s not very nice, so it’s a good job that someone has uploaded a pre-modified BIOS.
 The naughty person.
 Just download the file, write the image to a USB stick with dd (or ImageWriter if you’re on Windows) and power the server on with the stick in a port.
 Wait for the DOS prompt to appear and power off – you’re done.

 Step 2: Network Tuning